Average Reading Time: 4 minutes, 29 seconds

-While nature offers a cornucopia of foods with its spring and summer harvest to boost immunity for the coming winter woes, according to Ayurveda there is one herb that is harvested each spring and summer that folks depended on to create the intestinal environment for great digestion and healthy immunity.
+While nature offers a cornucopia of foods with its spring and summer harvest to boost immunity, according to Ayurveda there is one herb that is harvested each spring and summer that folks depended on to create the intestinal environment for great digestion and healthy immunity.

 Keep reading to learn how to start building immunity now and, if you miss out, how you can mimic spring’s immune-building process any time of the year with just one herb.